 - Floating Classroom Trips for area schools Students receive pre-cruise classroom presentations on watersheds and stormwater, plus 3 hours of programming on the lake. - Eco-Cruises -the FC offers "Eco-cruises" to the general public on the weekends.
 The cruise features elements of a narrated tour and optional hands-on activities for all ages.
 The goal of the cruises is to help everyone develop an understanding of Cayuga Lake and the role it plays in our communities. - Trout in the Classroom from late October through May of the following year, FC sets up cold-water trout aquariums in participating classrooms throughout Tompkins County.
 Over 6 months, the students raise the trout, from eggs to fry, in their classroom.
 They care for the trout, monitor aquarium water quality and learn about streams.
-In the spring, the class releases the surviving trout fingerlings into adopted streams in their community. - Coalition-sponsored Trainings: The Stormwater Coalition of Tompkins County provides trainings to municipal members/staff and town/village/county boards on stormwater related topics.
+In the spring, the class releases the surviving trout fingerlings into adopted streams in their community. - Coalition Sponsored Trainings: The Stormwater Coalition of Tompkins County provides trainings to municipal members/staff and town/village/county boards on stormwater related topics.
 The following trainings have been offered: Green Infrastructure training focusing on green infrastructure practices and runoff re-education calculations (target municipal officials, consultants preparing SWPPP with post-construction controls), green infrastructure tour (targeting planning board members), and illicit discharge detection and elimination training. - Contractor Trainings: TCSWCD sponsors multiple NYSDEC endorsed 4-Hour Erosion and Sediment Control Trainings for contractors and municipal staff a year.
 Tompkins County Highway holds a yearly training for contractors who would like to be added on the County's list of approved contractors to install driveway culverts on County Roads.
-This training is mandatory. - TCSWCD Newsletter: TCSWCD issues a newsletter once a year.
-The newsletter contains stormwater related articles, announcements of stormwater trainings, announcements of recycling events/pollution prevention events (tire recycling), and notification of tree/shrub sale. - Coalition Website: The Stormwater Coalition of Tompkins County (www.tcstormwater.org) developed a website in 2012 to provide information to the public and contractors in Tompkins County.
+This training is mandatory. - TCSWCD newsletter: TCSWCD issues a newsletter once a year.
+The newsletter contains stormwater related articles, announcements of stormwater trainings, announcements of recycling events/pollution prevention events (tire recycling), and notification of tree/shrub sale. - Coalition Website The Stormwater Coalition of Tompkins County (www.tcstormwater.org) developed a website in 2012 to provide information to the public and contractors in Tompkins County.
 The website went live in February 2013.
-The website is being further developed to include all local stormwater laws, procedures for SWPPP review, and actions homeowners can take to reduce stormwater pollution. - Town Website: The Town of Caroline maintains a Watershed Committee Page on the Town website (www.townofcaroline.org) with links to local laws and other resources. - Watershed Forums: The Community Science Institute (CSI) holds a "What's in Your Watershed Forum" once a year highlighting the work of volunteer water monitors and topics of interest or concern in that specific watershed.
+The website is being further developed to include all local stormwater laws, procedures for SWPPP review, and actions homeowners can take to reduce stormwater pollution. - Watershed Forums: The Community Science Institute (CSI) holds a "What's in Your Watershed Forum" once a year highlighting the work of volunteer water monitors and topics of interest or concern in that specific watershed.
 A forum is held in each watershed that is monitored, the watersheds include Six Mile Creek, Cayuga Inlet, Salmon Creek, Fall Creek, Taughannock Creek, and Trumansburg Creek.